 Although power outages are most common during spring and summer, they can also happen during winter.
 Apart from high consumer demand, electric supplies can be disrupted by cold weather, especially freezing rain.
 Freezing rain is basically liquid rain that freezes upon contact with a surface that is below zero.
 If the rain falls continuously, the ice buildup becomes too heavy for most power lines, causing them to snap.

 Freezing rain can also affect private buildings such as homes and commercial properties.
 If there are openings in your house that the rain can seep into, it can severely damage your electrical systems when the ice melts.
-This can not only lead to power outages, it can also lead to fires.
+This can not only lead to power outages, but it can also lead to fires.

 To properly protect the electrical system of your home or commercial property, it’s always best to get expert advice.
 Clements Electric has been providing the Dallas-Fort Worth area with quality electrical, lighting, and safety solutions since 1982.
 This means we have the knowledge, the tools, and the people to help you protect your electrical system from inclement weather.
 Contact us today, and we’ll provide you with a fair and upfront estimate of the price of your project, along with financing options.